Rcharitra1/temporary-ez/docs/Managing Administration/Settings/Update Address.md

 ---
 # Update Address

-### How to update orgazinations physical address?
+### How to update orgazinations physical address.
 :::info
 These setting are used to update the Organizations physical address.
 :::

-### How do I update the address for my organisation?
+### How do I update the address for my organisation.
 1. Start by entering your address in the address bar and select the address of your organisation from the drop down results.

 ![img alt](/img/settings-update-address.png)